BigSip/Obsidian/Car.md

 Service claims I may be liable for damage since recall was not done
 	But if it's a recall shouldn't it be gratis?
 	If my records are merged with mom's, could this work to my advantage?

+11/20
+- Service advisor is Rashad
+- has not answered any calls or initiated contact since car has been dropped off